Monese Review for Germany

-Monese is a 100% mobile bank that gives you a current account with no proof of address required.
-It also offers a number of other features such as personal financial management tools and fast, cheap payments.
-In this review we break down the features and costs of Monese in France so you can decide if it’s right for you.
+Monese is a finance app and banking account that offers a wide range of features, including personal financial management tools and fast payments.
+In this review, we break down the features and costs of Monese in Germany so you can decide if it’s right for you.

 Currency conversion fee